1. Googling espresso tips

 7. Using low-fat milk

-Since I got together with the aforementioned supermodel, I certainly understand the need for low-fat milk.
+Aside from all of the employees at Clive, we're not 20 anymore.
+I certainly understand the need for low-fat milk.
 However, it is so hard to texture correctly for anything except cappuccinos.
 As we wrote about in our milk article, we need fat and protein to produce smooth, silky milk.
 It's essential.
 Sure, some killer baristas in your local café can nail it.
 But you are just starting out.
-If you are also with a supermodel and can't swing it - try Oatly.
-It has much lower fat, and it is vegan, which all models love.
+If you want to keep that body lean but also want a full silky cup - try Oatly.
+It's low calorie, textures beautifully, tastes great, and its vegan.

 8. Incomplete understanding of brew ratios